top of page

 • Nov 15, 2023

-There are many abbreviations used in the area of AML/FinCrime Compliance.
-Some of the common ones are listed below.
+There are many abbreviations and phrases used in the area of AML/CTF and FinCrime Compliance.
+Some of the common or popular ones are listed below.

 ABBREVIATION